 The rock – Te Toka-a-Taiau – was formerly a tribal boundary between Ngati Porou and the local iwi (tribe) Rongowhakaata but was detonated when the port expanded in 1877.

-Footnote – First contact between Cook and Maori that is, Abel Tasman was here in 1642 but that gets shuffled aside in the history books, along with much of Maori history from befoire and after 1769.
-History gets written by those in power of course; dampening down the old anglo-centric viewpoint is happening, albeit incrementally, we are still finding “our” voice
+Footnote – First contact between Cook and Maori that is, Abel Tasman was here in 1642 but that gets shuffled aside in the history books, along with most of Maori history from before and after 1769.
+History gets written by those in power of course; dampening down the old anglo-centric viewpoint is happening, but we are still finding “our” voice.

 Acrylic on canvas 12″x18″.
 Sold at Mana Arts Trail 2019